Guidelines for teacher and course evaluations

 Standards & Guiding Principles:

-In order to ensure uniformity and fairness, the committee relies on standards in its adjudication process that may include:
+To ensure uniformity and fairness, the committee relies on standards in its adjudication process that may include:

 1. Face validity: